Reflects Australian immigration law as at 1 September 2018.

 - an injunction made against the perpetrator under the Family Law Act 1975; or

-- a restraining order or protection order issued by a court against the sponsor (e.g. an Apprehended Violence Order (“AVO”)).
+- a restraining order or protection order issued by a court against the sponsor (e.g., a Final Apprehended Violence Order (“AVO”)).
 This must be a court order, made after both parties have been heard or given an opportunity to be heard; or

-If you are able to provide judicial evidence the Department of Immigration will accept that you have suffered family violence.
+If you are able to provide judicial evidence the Department will accept that you have suffered family violence.

 What is non-judicial evidence?